 If you have found the white residue on plant’s leaves that indicates a mealybug infestation, immediately isolate the plant.
 One mealybug home pest control is to scrape away any white residue and spots on plants leaves that you can find.
-Then, using a solution of 1 part alcohol to 3 parts water with some dish soap (without bleach) mixed in, wash down the entire plant.
+Then, using a solution of one part alcohol to three parts water with some dish soap (without bleach) mixed in, wash down the entire plant.
 Let the plant sit for a few days and repeat the process.

 Another mealybug home pest control is to apply neem oil or a pesticide to the plant.
 You will most likely need several treatments.